-Article 86 (Offense of Exploiting Office Secrets)
+Article 86: Offense of Exploiting Office Secrets

-(1) If any public organization employee is found to have violated the Article 7-2, s/he shall be punishable with not more than 7 years in prison or with not more than KRW 70 million in fines. <Amended by Act No. 9342, Jan.
-7, 2009, and Act No. 12717, May 28, 2014.>

-(2) In the case of the situation described in paragraph (1), the imprisonment and fine may be imposed cumulatively.
+- (1) If any public organization employee has acquired any goods or property interest by exploiting secrets that s/he has learned while performing his/her duties, or has gotten a third party to acquire such goods or such property interest through the exploitation of such secrets, s/he shall be punishable with not more than 7 years in prison or with not more than 50 million won in fines. - (2) In the case of the situation described in paragraph (1), the imprisonment and fine may be imposed cumulatively.